 Blizzard has admitted that some of these are overpowered, and they plan to patch them, but for now, they can be a royal pain.
 For example, shielding happens too frequently, and lasts too long, making these enemies a real problem.
 Enemies who have minions that you cannot hurt have the same health as enemies with minions that you can.
 This needs to be changed because the invulnerable minions absorb so much of the damage.

 Once Blizzard fixes this, I will have one less thing to complain about, but there is nothing worse than having to quit a game because you were unlucky and met a mob with impossible affixes.
-You lose your Nephalem Valor stacks when you quit (see last weeks article for an explanation of Nephalem Valor).
+You lose your Nephalem Valor stacks when you quit.

 Legendary Drops Are Weak